SquadcastHub/squadcasthub.github.io/pages/mydoc/incident_notes.md

 ### Mentioning Users in Notes

-- Users can callout other users in the Team using the "@" symbol for important notes.
+- Users can callout other users using the "@" symbol for important notes.
 This can also be used to inform users of a specific need, information or as a means to notify your **Stakeholders** on information pertaining to the status of an ongoing incident
+- Users can also notify other users in a particular Squad or a Team by "@" mentioning the Squad or Team name.

 ![](images/incident_notes_2.png)